 - Saturated citrus or medicinal floral contrasting with deep & earthy

 Millennials are the largest generation now and are gradually moving to their prime spending years.
 Whether growing into adulthood or embarking on their future lives, this generation are drawn to brands that reflect their personal values and are willing to pay extra for ethical, sustainable and environmentally friendly products and brands.
 While eco and authenticity are highly valued, Millennials have high expectations and are not willing to compromise; demanding quality and efficacy from even the greenest of homecare products.

 - How can scent communicate nature and purity in a bold and impactful way that leverages the power of natural ingredients?

 - What scents communicate cleanliness, quality & efficacy?

 - What scents communicate ethical and social responsibility?

 - What scents communicate sustainability and environmentally friendly?

 - Homecare: Working families demanding speed & convenience

 t. +44 (0)20 8735 1111

-Featured image: Hexagonal green tile floor in Aesop Covent Garden store 2013 by Design Sponge
+Feature image: Hexagonal green tile floor in Aesop Covent Garden store 2013 by Design Sponge.